yakkala1/system-design-primer/README.md

 #### Master-slave replication

-The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
-Slaves can also replicate to additional slaves in a tree-like fashion.
-If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
+The master serves reads and writes, replicating writes to one or more slaves, which serve only reads. <ins>Slaves can also replicate to additional slaves in a tree-like fashion.</ins>  If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.

 <p align="center">
   <img src="images/C9ioGtn.png">